 In 1997 the White-tailed Deer was designated the official state game mammal, and that’s about all the official celebrating of mammals that occurs in the state.
 The native moose population also took an extreme hit and in the 1980s, five dozen were reintroduced into the Upper Peninsula with the hope of creating a self-sustaining population.

 Otherwise, both the Boreal Forests and many parts of the coastal Great Lakes areas provides habitat for larger mammals, that range from common to uncommon.
 Some like the Red Fox, make themselves at home at the local picnic tables.

 - Moose, state threatened

 - Red Fox

-Two toad species add to Michigan wildlife diversity.
-Sometimes it’s quite the puzsle to identify the American Toad and the Fowler’s toad because their skin color does little to help with identification.
+Fourteen species of frogs and toads make the Michigan wildlife list.
+The two toad species add to Michigan wildlife diversity.
+Sometimes it’s quite the puzzle to identify the American Toad and the Fowler’s toad because their skin color does little to help with identification.
 The picture shows a very colorful toad that has a skin color to blend in with the fall leaves.